fleetdm/fleet/docs/Configuration/agent-configuration.md

               # This query and columns are restricted for compatability.
 Open TCC.db with sqlite on
               # your endpoints to expand this out.
               query: "SELECT service, client, last_modified FROM access"
-              # Note that TCC.db requires Orbit to have full-disk access, ensure that endpoints have
+              # Note that TCC.db requires fleetd to have full-disk access, ensure that endpoints have
               # this enabled.
               path: "/Library/Application Support/com.apple.TCC/TCC.db"
               columns: